SURROUNDING AND SIGHTS

 - Kuressaare town, 30 km, bus connection from Mustjala 3-4 times daily, except once on Sundays, timetable: see Links.

-- Bishop's castle, best preserved medieval fortress in the Baltic countries, museum of Saaremaa's history and nature, Kuressaare
+- Bishop's castle, Kuressaare town centre, best preserved medieval fortress in the Baltic countries, museum of Saaremaa's history and nature, behind the castle there is the beach of Kuressaare.

-- Saare Golf (18 holes), 2 km from Kuressaare centre
+- Saare Golf (18 holes), 2 km from Kuressaare town centre